courteccles/database-design/README.md

 # Database Design Mini Lecture
 This is a mini lecture designed to help students as they begin personal projects.
 For most students this is the first time they have actually thought about how they would architect a database.
 The main goals of this mini lecture are as follows:
 1. To help students identify and avoid complicating pitfalls.
-2. To help students understand the relationships between tables and how to think about the significance of those relationships for querying data.
+2. To help students distinguish between "like" data and related data.
 3. To demonstrate best practices.
 4. To help students build more robust databases.